Main Street Complex: Facilities

 The Main Street Complex is located on Main Street (namesake for the complex) and Kresson Road, between Evesham Road (County Route 544) and Centennial Boulevard in Voorhees, New Jersey.
 The largest amenity on the site is the Cooper Health System (formerly occupied by the West Jersey Heath System, currently known as Virtua), which consists of several medical offices.
 Directly above some of the medical offices are condominiums.
 Catelli Italian Restaurant was a restaurant that opened in 1994 and closed on July 24, 2011.
 A new location, branded as Catelli Duo, opened at the nearby Voorhees Town Center on September 17, 2012.
 The Main Street Pub was the longest running restaurant at the complex, which opened in 1992 and closed its doors in 2014.
 The Mansion is a catering facility with several banquet rooms.
 Since its opening in 1990, The Mansion hosts weddings, conferences, bar and bat mitzvahs, and other special events.
 The Chamber of Commerce Southern New Jersey, a large business organization for the region, has its headquarters at Main Street.
 A playground was built in 1993, at a cost of $70,000, but was removed in 2010 due to safety concerns.

-CVS Pharmacy, Roma Bank, and the Congregation Beth El synagogue are free-standing buildings on the property of Main Street.
+CVS Pharmacy and the Congregation Beth El synagogue are free-standing buildings on the property of Main Street.